Australia has become a haven for overseas investors looking for safe and solid property investments.

 - Rates and levies: These include council rates, water rates, body corporate or strata levies and land tax.

-- Maintenance cost: These costs are associated with repairs and renovations done on your property.
+- Maintenance costs: These costs are associated with repairs and renovations done on your property.
 Keep in mind that they are treated differently by the Australian Tax Office (ATO).
 These usually include repairs, renovations, cost of construction, gardening, cleaning and so on.

 - Income: Generally, the annual statement from your property manager will also include your annual rental income, claims on insurance policies and water usage charged to tenants.